 |1992||mine tunnel restored and underground tour opened.|

 The gypsum was first mined on the surface in open cast mines, the old quarries cover an area of 50,000m².
 In 1790 the first tunnel was built to mine the gypsum underground.
 The layers were thicker underground, but the mining was more strenuous.
 The gypsum was transported out of the mines with mine carts, then it was crushed by a stamp or hammer mill.
-The small gypsum pieces were dried and then heated to low temperatures, the so-called Vorbrand (pre-burn).
+The small gypsum pieces were dried and then heated at low temperatures, the so-called Vorbrand (pre-burn).
 The resulting pieces were milled to fine flour, which is again burned, depending on its intended use.
 This was the so-called Hauptbrand (main burn).
 Unburned gypsum flour was used as fertilizer in agriculture, about 70% of the mined gypsum went this way.
-Burned flour was used in the building trade.
-The stuccowork of the Baroque and the Rococo are famus.
+Burned flour was used in the building trade, the stucco-work of the Baroque and the Rococo are famous.

 The mining was revived in 1927, and with modern machinery the mined amounts were much higher.
 Between 1931 and 1935 1,300 tons were mined every year.
 The gypsum was sold to the Portland Cementwerke in Thayngen.

 The mining museum was created by the last mine owner, his family helped with the exhibition and guided visitors.
-In 1962 it was transferred to the commune, which created a foundation for it.
-During the 1990s the museum was substancially enhanced, the underground tour was added and the exhibition renovated.
+In 1962, it was transferred to the municipality, which created a foundation for it.
+During the 1990s the museum was substantially enhanced, the underground tour was added and the exhibition renovated.